-By default, the distributor will be running on your local PC.
-You can have the distributor running on another PC connected to your network.
-With this, the calculations of the analysis tools can be outsourced.
+By default, the distributor will be running on your local PC on port 7000.
+You can have the distributor running on another port.
 This setting can be changed under the menu point Start > Settings > Distributor.
 For more details see section Settings Distributor.